Veloxization/ot-harjoitustyo/documentation/usage.md

 Rooms are accessed by NPCs throughout the night.
 You can ask an NPC about which room they were with the *"Where were you at \_\_:\_\_?"* question and they will answer based on their personality.

 Each room has **adjacent rooms**, i.e. other rooms that can be directly accessed from that room.
 You can ask an NPC about where other NPCs were with the *"Where were they at \_\_:\_\_?"* question.
 If that other NPC was in the same or an adjacent room to the asked NPC, they will be able to tell (unless they're lying, of course).
+### Saving
+You can save your progress at any time during gameplay by selecting the option.
+Saves are put in the `/src/data/saves` folder in base64 encoded JSON format.
+Saved files can be loaded to continue a previous investigation.
 ## Test
 To run currently implemented tests, use `poetry run invoke test`
 ## Coverage Report